SebastienSchaub/3DtDist/README.md

 ## References

-- 3DtDist.ijm is currently inder submission in collaboration with SCastagnetti Lab (LBDV -CNRS UMR7009) : https://lbdv.imev-mer.fr/accueil-fr/recherche/equipes/equipe-mitose-et-controle-du-fuseau/
+- 3DtDist.ijm is currently inder submission in collaboration with S.Castagnetti Lab (LBDV -CNRS UMR7009) : https://lbdv.imev-mer.fr/accueil-fr/recherche/equipes/equipe-mitose-et-controle-du-fuseau/

 - has been published in ..., ***Paper in submission, TO BE UPDATED***